frankie-mceyes/SpiderVacuum/README.md

 A simple web crawler programmed in BASH.
-It took me less than a morning to program this, just to test myself and commit another repo :P
+It took me less than a morning to program this, just because i needed this in a short time and test myself.
 This crawler works with the requests made by the CURL command, taking the HTTP response code and checking if a URL is valid or not.
 That's all.